 Provide open space for "suggestions" too, as this will help you to determine where you need to make improvements to your attitude and appearance.

-1. Define Your "Employee Value Proposition"
+2. Define Your "Employee Value Proposition"

 Today's talent is simply trading their time not just for high earnings, but also the best possible career experiences they can get.
 It's important to think about what you can offer them that no-one else can.
-Not always easy we know but the goal here is to articulate the key strengths of your remuneration and benefits plan.
+Not always easy we know, but the goal here is to articulate the key strengths of your remuneration and benefits plan.
 For instance, you might provide employee training opportunities, chances for remote working and access to the top of the range technology in your sector.

 When choosing your EVP, remember the benefits most valued currently by job-seekers are:

-• More flexible hours
+- More flexible hours

-• More holidays
+- More holidays

-• Work-from-home options
+- Work-from-home options

-• Learning and development opportunities
+- Learning and development opportunities

-• Free gym membership
+- Free gym membership

-1. Articulate Your Mission
+3. Articulate Your Mission

 Demonstrating the benefits of working with your company is an excellent idea, but that's not all you need to consider in your Employer Value Proposition.
 Your EVP must fit cohesively with your mission as an ever-evolving entity.
 Think about what you stand for as an organisation, and what you hope to achieve in the future and potentially the legacy your organisation will leave on people and the planet.

 The Millennial workforce cares more than ever about the ethical side of the businesses they work with.
-Showing that you're willing to get involved with charitable work or alter your approach to how you ‘do’ business will help you attract the engaged workforce you want.
+Showing that you're willing to get involved with charitable work or alter your approach to how you ‘do’ business will help you attract the workforce you want.

-1. Get Leaders on Board
+4. Get Leaders on Board

 Any strong employer brand begins with solid leadership.
 Attracting and retaining top-tier talent means getting executives involved in the branding strategy and convincing them to demonstrate the image you want to portray.
-According to one survey by Employer Branding International, leadership is one of the most critical factors in shaping a strong brand.
-However, only 8% of CEOs are involved with reputation-based changes.

-1. Get Social
+5. Get Social

 Today’s job-seekers automatically expect organisations to be present and active online.
-That means LinkedIn, Facebook, Twitter, Instagram and maybe even snapchat!
+That means LinkedIn, Facebook, Twitter, Instagram and maybe even Snapchat!

 They expect you to have a news or blog page that shares relevant information to your customers and potential new employees on a consistent basis.
 They also like to see that your organisation has a social conscience and are probably keen to get involved with supporting charities or similar fundraising events.